minecraftforum/rules/rules/minecraft_discussion/rules.markdown

     Suggestions that are vague or unclear will be removed, for proper discussion to happen suggestions must be well explained and if necessary, well demonstrated.

+* __No Wishlists__

+    Do not post more than one suggestion per thread.
+Very closely related suggestions are fine, but separate suggestions require separate threads.
+    "Wishlists" will be closed or deleted.

 * __Existing Mod(s)__